 I have had clients fall at a store or other business and not report the incident at all because they were so embarrassed or were in so much pain when it happened.
 Reporting the fall or incident immediately at the scene is the best case scenario for preserving your “slip & fall” or premises claim.
 Failing to report the claim does not completely eliminate it, but it does make it more difficult to prove that the fall or incident even happened.
 Reporting the incident usually causes the property owner to create an incident report that describes what happened; even if the property owner denies responsibility for the incident, an incident report is evidence that it happened…Read More.

-About the Author Betty Nguyen Davis is an Atlanta attorney who solely focuses her practice
+Betty Nguyen Davis is an Atlanta attorney who solely focuses her practice

 on plaintiff’s personal injury work.
 Betty is consistently recognized by her